Operad

 In mathematics, an operad is a structure that consists of abstract operations, each one having a fixed finite number of inputs (arguments) and one output, as well as a specification of how to compose these operations.
 Given an operad $O$, one defines an algebra over $O$ to be a set together with concrete operations on this set which behave just like the abstract operations of $O$.
 For instance, there is a Lie operad $L$ such that the algebras over $L$ are precisely the Lie algebras; in a sense $L$ abstractly encodes the operations that are common to all Lie algebras.
 An operad is to its algebras as a group is to its group representations.

 History

-Operads originate in algebraic topology; they were introduced to characterize iterated loop spaces by J. Michael Boardman and Rainer M. Vogt in 1969 and by J. Peter May in 1970.
-The word "operad" was created by May as a portmanteau of "operations" and "monad" (and also because his mother was an opera singer).
+Operads originate in algebraic topology; they were introduced to characterize iterated loop spaces by J. Michael Boardman and Rainer M. Vogt in 1968 and by J. Peter May in 1972.

+Martin Markl, Steve Shnider, and Jim Stasheff write in their book on operads: